ppreshant/flow_cytometry/notes-flowcytometry.md

 `adhoc_flowcal_analysis.qmd` works when run in Rstudio chunk by chunk :) Should inspire the full workflow `flowcal_html_output.qmd` now!

+- current error : `pandoc .. openFile: does not exist (No such file or directory)` [git issue](https://github.com/rstudio/rmarkdown/issues/1268)

 ## Features
 1. (_convenience_) Need to read in the filename directly from R script `-.5-user_inputs.R` instead of the python file `g10.user_config.py` to prevent duplication

+## Issues
+- [ ] Modules loaded through R (using reculate) don't update when the `.py` file is updated.
+Requires to restart R
+- [ ] Show `IPython.core.display.Markdown object` in quarto document like jupyter notebook does it
+- [ ] images in html through quarto are broken

 ## connecting to conda env
 Need to figure out how to use the correct conda env 'flowcal'. is this set by reticulate or by quarto or Rstudio itself?.
 Works with R's `reticulate` library if `Sys.setenv(RETICULATE_PYTHON = "C:/Users/new/.conda/envs/flowcal/python.exe")` is used before `library(reticulate)`.